achrysaetos/leck-tang-personal/posts/skills-to-learn.md

 **PARIS:**

-* **Take a baking class:** Paris is renowned for its patisseries and boulangeries.
-Sign up for a baking class where you can learn to make croissants, macarons, or baguettes from experienced French pastry chefs.

-* **Explore Parisian markets:** Visit local markets like Marché d'Aligre or Marché Bastille, where you can interact with vendors, sample fresh produce, cheese, and charcuterie, and even participate in cooking demonstrations.
+* **Join a cooking workshop:** Learn to prepare classic French dishes like coq au vin or boeuf bourguignon by participating in a cooking workshop.
+These hands-on experiences are led by professional chefs and provide insights into French culinary traditions.

 * **Attend a wine tasting:** France is known for its exceptional wines.
 In Paris, you can find wine shops and cellars that offer wine tastings and educational sessions, allowing you to explore and appreciate the diversity of French wines.

-* **Join a cooking workshop:** Learn to prepare classic French dishes like coq au vin or boeuf bourguignon by participating in a cooking workshop.
-These hands-on experiences are led by professional chefs and provide insights into French culinary traditions.
+* **Explore Parisian markets:** Visit local markets like Marché d'Aligre or Marché Bastille, where you can interact with vendors, sample fresh produce, cheese, and charcuterie, and even participate in cooking demonstrations.

 * **Join a fashion or perfume tour:** Paris is a fashion capital and offers specialized tours that take you behind the scenes of the city's fashion industry or the world of haute couture and perfumery.